 We tried to get it but the owner was scared

-to leave such a big place to people that were still so young.
+to rent such a big place to someone in the twenties

 "You should ask the landlord to buy the place

 so that he has no risk with rent payments"